gvwilson/buildtogether.tech/src/methods/index.md

 One problem with data mining is that once again, correlation doesn't imply causation.
 Another is that we usually don't know whether the data we have access to is representative.
-In 2012, Scott Hanselman coined the term [%i "dark matter developer" %][%g dark_matter_developer "dark matter developers" %][%/i%] to describe programmers who don't blog, don't answer questions in online forums, don't have their work in public repositories, and so on.
+In 2012, Scott Hanselman coined the term [%g dark_matter_developer "dark matter developers" %][%i "dark matter developer" %] to describe programmers who don't blog, don't answer questions in online forums, don't have their work in public repositories, and so on.
 Just as dark matter makes up most of the universe, dark matter developers make up most of our industry, and just as the matter we can see is vanishingly atypical,